peilinye/tp/docs/UserGuide.md

 #### Locating specific records: `record`

-Shows the records that match all the keywords provided. **Not** case-sensitive, and at least 1 keyword must be entered.<br/>
+Shows the records that match all the keywords provided.
+Case-insensitive, and at least 1 keyword must be entered.<br/>

-Format: `record KEYWORD_ONE... `
+Format: `record KEYWORD [MORE KEYWORDS]... `

-Keywords include: All possible fields (name, id, dates of stay, etc...)<br/>
+The following fields are what you can use to search for a record:
+1. Guest Name
+2. Guest Id
+3. Guest Phone Number
+4. Guest Address
+5. Guest Email
+6. Guest Tags
+7. Room Number
+8. Checkin Time
+9. Checkout Time

 Acceptable formats for keywords:<br/>
 1. Dates of stay: YYYY-MM-DD.